greenbone/docs/src/22.4/kali/installation.md

 For those who want a quick start guide, here is an overview of the standard installation process:

 > 1. Update Kali Linux with `sudo apt update`.
-> 2. Install Greenbone with `sudo apt install gvm`.
+> 2. Install Greenbone Community Edition with `sudo apt install gvm`.
 > 3. Configure Greenbone CE with `sudo gvm-setup` and note the provided *admin* password from the output
 > 4. Check the install status with `gvm-check-setup`.
 > 5. Visit [https://127.0.0.1:9392](https://127.0.0.1:9392) and log in using the credentials output in step 3.